-It is worth noting that currently, there is a shortfall of 26,240 STCW certified officers.
-The trend of having demand outpacing the supply for certified officers continue to persist for years already.
+It is worth noting that currently, there is a shortfall of 26,240 STCW-certified officers.
+The trend of having demand outpacing the supply for certified officers has continued to persist for years already.

-Officers in the Management Level are particularly high in demand especially Management Level Deck Officers for tanker and offshore industry.
+Officers in the Management Level are particularly high in demand especially Management Level Deck Officers for tankers and the offshore industry.

 Opportunity for Careers At Sea

-Although retention rate for qualified officers working at sea is making good progress, it is still estimated that by 2026, we will need an additional 89,510 STCW certified officers.
+Although the retention rate for qualified officers working at sea is making good progress, it is still estimated that by 2026, we will need an additional 89,510 STCW-certified officers.

 This number may look grim but it is also an opportunity for interested individuals to take a career at sea.

-Since the average age of Management and Operational Level Officers had increased, training the younger generations will be the core of many companies to secure their workforce.
+Since the average age of Management and Operational Level Officers has increased, training the younger generations will be the core of many companies to secure their workforce.